twoGiants/tekton-playground/docs/reliable-distributed-systems.md

 Applying the same `kubectl apply` manifest multiple times yields the same resource state.

 **Q:** Why should a payment API be idempotent?
+**A:** So repeated requests won’t charge the customer multiple times.